Sofía Gómez: Career

 In 2013, a friend encouraged Gómez to take up freediving, a sport that involves underwater diving without breathing apparatus.
 After some training, she managed to dive 40 m, and decided to take up the sport professionally.
 In her first year, Gómez attempted to break the Pan-American record for dynamic apnea, but became unconscious after swimming for 180 m.

 In 2014, she broke the dynamic apnea record by swimming for 195.76 m in Chiapas, Mexico.
 In 2016, she broke the Pan-American records for the constant weight with fins and free immersion events at the Vertical Blue competition.

 In 2017, she broke the CMAS Constant Weight Bi-Fins freediving world record after descending 83.1 m in a time of 2 minutes and 43 seconds, beating Alenka Artnik's previous record of 82 m set the previous year in Kaş, Turkey.
 Two days later, she broke her own world record by diving 84 m.
 At the 2017 CMAS World Championship, Artnik and Ukrainian Nataliia Zharkova both dived 85 m.

 In 2018, Gómez participated in a scientific study to measure her body's functions in extreme conditions.
 In September 2018, Gómez set a new women's world record with a Constant Weight with bi-fins (CWT) dive to 86 m.
 The record was set under World Underwater Federation (CMAS) rules at the Kas Baska freediving competition in advance of the CMAS World Championships.

-In 2021, Gómez returned to freediving, having taking a break due to a medical issue and the COVID-19 pandemic.
+In 2021, Gómez returned to freediving, having taken a break due to a medical issue and the COVID-19 pandemic.
 She was sponsored by Grupo Argos.
 She came third at the 2022 Vertical Blue event.